Jean Cramer, Marysville City Council Candidate, Wants To Keep Michigan Town ‘A White Community’

 City council candidate Jean Cramer stunned an election forum on Thursday night after making a comment about hoping to keep her city “a white community as much as possible.”
-According to CBS, Cramer was asked about diversity in Marysville, Michigan when she said that she didn’t want “foreign-born” people to settle in her community.
+According to a CBS report, Cramer was asked about diversity in Marysville, Michigan, when she said that she didn’t want “foreign-born” people to settle in her community.

 Cramer is one of five people running for three city council seats in Marysville in the upcoming November election.
 In a meeting focused on improving the city, including refurbishing Little League fields and local developments, she was asked by the moderator of the forum, according to the Times Herald, if she believed “the diversity of our community needs to be looked at, and if so, should we be more aggressive in attracting foreign-born citizens?”